takoosh808/courseproject/README.md

 ### Certification
 I chose the isc2 certified in cybsecurity certification.
 I completed the training through the isc2 website, and have scheduled the exam for April 29th.
+Through this training, I learned the basics of cybersecurity, including subjects all the way up to networking security.
+From this I took away that security as a whole is not just about prevention, but also about procedures for recovery, because it is always assumed that even the best defenses will fail at some point.